gabrielguim/pharmaweb/README.md

 # PharmaWeb
-A simple app to manager users, druggists, pharmacy, orders, products...
+A simple app to manage users, druggists, pharmacy, orders, products...

 ## Backlog
 https://github.com/gabrielguim/pharmaweb/wiki

 ## Running the App

-Type the following command in your terminal to run the app
+Type the following command in your terminal to run the app or simply use your IDE (IntelliJ, Eclipse...)

 ```bash
 $ gradle bootRun
 ```

-The app will start running at <http://localhost:8080>.
+The app will start running at <http://localhost:8081>.

 ## Explore Rest API